Hematopoietic prostaglandin D synthase

-PGDS protein is a protein that in humans is encoded by the HPGDS gene.
+Hematopoietic prostaglandin D synthase protein, also known as Glutathione-Dependent PGD Synthase, is a protein that in humans is encoded by the HPGDS gene.

-Prostaglandin-D synthase is a sigma class glutathione-S-transferase family member.
-The enzyme catalyzes the conversion of PGH2 to PGD2 and plays a role in the production of prostanoids in the immune system and mast cells.
+HPGDS is a bifunctional enzyme.
+One of its functions is to act as a Prostaglandin-D synthase by catalyzing the conversion of PGH2 to PGD2.
+As part of this, it plays a role in the production of prostanoids in the immune system and mast cells.
+It is also a sigma class glutathione-S-transferase family member, and so its other function is to catalyze the conjugation of glutathione by certain aryl halides and isothiocyanates.
 The presence of this enzyme can be used to identify the differentiation stage of human megakaryocytes.